KStateOnline - Selton Miguel has shined as a senior

 West Oaks will play Central Pointe on Tues 2/18 at West Oaks 7:30pm.
 This is West Oaks’ Senior night and the game will determine first place in the SIAA as the regular season come to an end. pic.twitter.com/y7mu0S0xgN— West Oaks Basketball (@WestOaksAcad) February 17, 2020

-According to Miguel's coach, Kenny Gibbons, Miguel has grown as more than just a player in his time at West Oaks.
+According to Miguel's coach, Kenny Gillion, Miguel has grown as more than just a player in his time at West Oaks.

-"Selton Miguel has matured into a true leader over his four years at West Oaks," Gibbons said.
+"Selton Miguel has matured into a true leader over his four years at West Oaks," Gillion said.
 "He is one of the toughest players I ever coached."

 The senior leader believes his teammates have all put in the work to achieve their success.